guyroutledge/atozcss/_posts/2014-08-15-the-css-at-supports-rule.md

 class, which is supported in IE10, Firefox, Chrome, Safari, Opera and Blackberry but not Opera Mini or iOS Safari or Android Browser.

-We also learned about `@keyframes` in episode 11 which is supported in all current browsers apart from Opera Mini but is only available in IE from version 10 and is prefixed in Chrome, Safari, Opera, Android and Blackberry.
+We also learned about `@keyframes` in episode 11 which are supported in all current browsers apart from Opera Mini but is only available in IE from version 10 and is prefixed in Chrome, Safari, Opera, Android and Blackberry.